GianlucaPaolocci/Sound-classification-on-Raspberry-Pi-with-Tensorflow/README.md

 # REMEMBER TO

-  Remember to reference this project in your research work.
+  Remember to reference this project in your works.

 # AUTHORS